ComboStudio/CBRumblr/README.md

 Please note that you'll need a bit of a technical understanding to get this all set up - but there's a comprehensive step-by-step guide to doing so over on this blog.

-## Getting started

-First, make sure Cocoapods is installed, navigate to the directory in the Terminal and enter:

-	pod install

-Once the associated Pods are installed, you're going to want to make a couple of file adjustments.

 ## A couple of notes before setting up

 * **The server needs to be running on the same network as the client device AND the Sonos for this to work!** Yeah, it's far from ideal, but the Sonos bits require a bit of tunnel-y magic I haven't got round to trying yet.
 Would love to see any implementation of this, however!

 * For more information about the inner workings of the beacons, I've written some comments in the **BRELocationManager.swift** file.
 If you're keen to learn how to range and monitor beacons, I'd suggest flicking through some of my waffle over there.

+## Setting up

+### 0. Dependencies

+First, make sure Cocoapods is installed, navigate to the directory in the Terminal and enter:

+	pod install

+Once the associated Pods are installed, you're going to want to make a couple of file adjustments.

 ### 1. Setting up for your own Beacons